Skip to main content

 MCP Authorization Flow

-When an MCP client attempts to connect to a protected MCP server without a token, the server returns a 401 Unauthorized response with a WWW-Authenticate header containing the Protected Resource Metadata URL:
+When an MCP client tries to connect to a protected MCP server without a token, the server returns 401 Unauthorized with a WWW-Authenticate header that contains the Protected Resource Metadata URL:

 # MCP client sends request without authentication